roman01la/JSONFormData/README.md

 HTML JSON form submission polyfill based on [W3C HTML JSON form submission](http://darobin.github.io/formic/specs/json/) unofficial draft.

 This is an early stage project.
-Nested data structures doesn't supported yet.

 ##Usage
 There are two ways of using `JSONFormData` object, both similar to usual form submission handling.